genedan/cl-practitioners-guide/chapter_1/data_and_logic.rst

 Shareability is another key requirements to a software-oriented approach to actuarial work.
 Every company has their own implementation of spreadsheets with much of the same basic functionality, albeit with lots of variation.
 As a profession that adheres to standards of practice, its natural for commonalities in approaches to be used throughout industry.
 Yet spreadsheets are not shared in the public domain with as much frequency as software packages.
 This is because of the co-mingled nature of data and logic as well as the approach to designing spreadsheets which is often emphasizes practical and actuarial aspects rather than emphasizing quality and reusability of work product.

 In the context of open-source software, reserving capabilities can be developed with much more rigor than any one company’s spreadsheet implementation.
 Widely used open-source software logic is tested in the public domain.
 Usage of software by multiple people in multiple companies substantially feeds back into the quality of the work product.
-A 2009 meta-analysis found that over 90 percent of reviewed spreadsheets contain errors.
+A 2009 meta-analysis found that over 90 percent of reviewed spreadsheets contain errors (Powell 2009).
 While software is not immune to errors, the expected volume of errors within a piece of software reduces as the user base of that software increases.
 This is particularly beneficial for actuarial teams in smaller firms without the resources to test and maintain bespoke spreadsheet applications.

 Another benefit to a software-oriented approach to reserving is reusability.
 By design, the business logic is intended to support a variety of different use cases whether that be for start-up companies with limited history, long-tenured companies with decades of data.